El Oso, Ávila

 El Oso is a municipality (pop.
 229) in the Spanish province of Ávila, in the autonomous community of Castile-Leon.

-Megalith

 The village takes its name (which means "the bear") from a megalithic monument outside the church.
 The monument in question may not have been intended to represent a bear.
 It is classed as a Verraco, a type of prehistoric monument found in central Spain, which shares its name with the Spanish word for a boar.
 Local legend identifies this example as a bear.